Songs with Earlier Histories Than the Hit Version

 “Them’s version, released in 1966, influenced garage bands during the mid-60’s.
 Them’s interpretation of the song, with Morrison as vocalist, became influential during the years 1966 and 1967, with several garage rock bands, including the Chocolate Watchband and the West Coast Pop Art Experimental Band, recording versions of the song that were indebted to Them’s cover version – first released on their album, Them Again, and subsequently issued as a single (b/w ‘I’m Gonna Dress in Black’) in the Netherlands during October 1966 but failed to reach the Dutch Singles Chart.
 Them’s version was later re-released in Germany in December 1973 following its appearance in the 1972 German television movie, Die Rocker (aka Rocker), and became a hit single there in 1974.

-“Other cover versions include one recorded by Dion six months prior to Them’s original late 1965 recording, along with a long list of Dylan peers and contemporaries: Joan Baez (about whom the song was said to be about), the Seldom Scene, the Country Gentlemen, Judy Collins, Joni Mitchell, Marianne Faithfull, Bryan Ferry, Manfred Mann’s Earth Band, Echo & the Bunnymen, Falco, Jon Fratelli, the Grateful Dead, The West Coast Pop Art Experimental Band, the Chocolate Watchband, Richie Havens, Steve Howe, the 13th Floor Elevators, Hole, Graham Bonnet and Chris Farlowe.
+“Other cover versions by Dylan peers and contemporaries include the Seldom Scene, the Country Gentlemen, Judy Collins, Joni Mitchell, Marianne Faithfull, Bryan Ferry, Manfred Mann’s Earth Band, Echo & the Bunnymen, Falco, Jon Fratelli, the Grateful Dead, The West Coast Pop Art Experimental Band, the Chocolate Watchband, Richie Havens, Steve Howe, the 13th Floor Elevators, Hole, Graham Bonnet and Chris Farlowe.

 The Byrds, “It’s All Over Now, Baby Blue” original (1965):